isaacnmm/pestpolicy-hugo2XX/content/posts/best-outdoor-rat-traps/index.md

 ---
-title: Best Outdoor Rat Traps
+title: 7 Best Outdoor Rat Traps in 2026
 description: You dont realize the importance of a rat trap until you see a rodent running around in your garden or backyard.
 You cannot possibly trap a rat or a mouse...
 slug: best-outdoor-rat-traps